 What is a weight-loss plan?

-During your appointment, you and your Quick Doc physician discuss your medical history, personal health, and weight-loss goals.
+During your appointment, you and your Quick Doc provider discuss your medical history, personal health, and weight-loss goals.
 Your weight-loss plan is developed based on your individual needs and may include:

 - Nutrition counseling